Skip to content

 Where to get advice on data processing legality

-It goes without saying that all staff need GDPR awareness training, and for those handling a lot of data (particularly sensitive data) will need a more in-depth understanding.
+It goes without saying that all staff need GDPR awareness training, and those handling a lot of information (particularly sensitive data) will need a more in-depth understanding.

-To reassure those who are providing you with data, you should create privacy notice and data processing statement web pages.
-And make website cookie requests simple and clear.
+To reassure those who are providing you with data, create privacy notice and data processing statement web pages.
+Additionally make website cookie requests simple and clear.

 Want to learn more about GDPR?